QUESTIONS AND ANSWERS

-Mesenchymal stem cells (MSCs, also sometimes called mesenchymal stromal cells) are adult stem cells derived from non-blood tissues.
+Mesenchymal Stem Cells are adult stem cells derived from non-blood tissues.
 In simple terms, stem cells are cells that have the potential to develop into many different cell types in the body.
-Mesenchymal stem cells derived from fat tissue can differentiate into bone, muscle, cartilage and fat.
-When placed in a joint they can stimulate and potentially regenerate the cartilage.
+Mesenchymal Stem Cells derived from fat tissue can differentiate into bone, muscle, cartilage and fat.
+When placed in a joint they can potentially stimulate the cartilage and stabilise the joint inflammation.

 Where do you get the stem cells from?

 What happens if I suffer from anxiety or don't like needles?

-Some of our patients undergoing stem cell therapy suffer extreme nervousness, anxiety or have a fear of needles.
+Some of our patients undergoing Pure Expanded Stem Cell Therapy suffer extreme nervousness, anxiety or have a fear of needles.
 It is usual for patients to be given pain medication to take prior to the procedure but for those patients suffering with anxiety we can offer additional pain relief directly before and during the procedure.

 Nitrous oxide is a colourless gas that is commonly used by dentists and doctors for sedation and pain relief for patients undergoing minor medical procedures.

 Our patients have found the sedative gas option a great comfort as it makes them more relaxed so they can cope better with any discomfort during the procedure.
 If you suffer from anxiety or nervousness around needles then this option is available to you.

 What is the process of harvesting stem cells?